stuton/eshop-terraform/README.md

+# Installation

+## AWS
+1. Create public hosted zone with your domain
+2. cd tenant/aws-epam-dev/envs/dev
+3. terragrunt run-all apply --terragrunt-non-interactive --terragrunt-include-external-dependencies

+## Microsoft Azure

-# Prepare remote state store for Azure
+### Prepare remote state store for Azure

 Your Terraform state is stored using an Azure Blob Storage Container as a Terraform backend.